 Click OK.
 On the Permissions for Performance Evaluations window, select Administrator and then place a check mark in the Full Control box under the Allow column.
 Select the SF-Research group and verify that they have the default permission of Read.
 Select Tony Andrews and then place a check mark in the Change box under the Allow column.
 Click OK in the Permissions for Performance Evaluations window, and then click OK in the Advanced Sharing window.

 Set NTFS permissions on the folder as follows: click the Security tab, click the Edit button, select Authenticated Users, and click Remove.
 Read the Windows Security message and click OK.
 To block inheritance of permissions from the parent container, click Cancel in the Permissions for Performance Evaluations window, click Advanced in the Performance Evaluations Properties window, click the Change Permissions button, then remove the check mark from “Include inheritable permissions from this object’s parent.”
 When given the option to Add, Remove, or Cancel, click Add, click OK in the Advanced Security Settings for Performance Evaluations window, and click OK again.
 In the Performance Evaluations Properties window, click Edit, select Authenticated Users, and click Remove.
 Also remove the Users group, but do not modify the SYSTEM or Administrators settings.
 Click Add.
-In the Enter the object names to select box, type SF-Research; tandrews and click the Check Names button.
+In the Enter the object names to select box, type SF-Research; tandrews, and click the Check Names button.
 Click OK.
 Select SF-Research and verify that they have the standard Read permissions: Read & execute, List folder contents, and Read.
 Select Tony Andrews, click Full control in the Allow column, and click OK.
 Click Close in the Performance Evaluations Properties window.

 Using the techniques demonstrated in Steps 10 and 11, create the folder and permissions structure shown in Table 12-5.
 Be sure to remove any default permissions for regular user accounts (for example, the Everyone, Authenticated Users, Users groups), but leave any administrative or system accounts untouched.
 Also note that “Read” in the NTFS Permissions column of Table 12-5 references the default Read permissions, which are Read & execute, List folder contents, and Read.